TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

 In order to prevent the car from being too hot, you should keep it wet all the time.
 So I like to spray it with a bit of water every few mins.

 Just take your hose and spray the whole car quickly.
-That will keep the car cooler and provide the paint with more lubrication, so there are fewer chances to cause swirl marks and scratches.
+That will keep the car cooler and provide the paint with more lubrication, so there are fewer chances of causing swirl marks and scratches.

 Of course, there’s no need to spray it every 30 seconds.
 That’ll take too much of your time.
 But make sure not to let the car paint dry or overheat because of the sun.